 To reduce costs and improve sustainability performance we have established a Group-wide human rights action plan, an environmental plan and a sustainable supply chain roadmap.
-In the supply chain we are strengthening Know Your Customer/Counterpart procedures and implement-
+In the supply chain we are strengthening Know Your Customer/ Counterpart procedures and implementing a new, more robust risk assessment tool to enable greater sustainability risk management.